-The next item in the Agenda is the Ratification of Acts of the Board of Directors and the Management made and adopted since the previous annual meeting of stockholders on May 25, 2022 until July 12, 2023.
-The Chairman asked the Corporate Secretary for the following voting results:
+The next item in the Agenda was the Ratification of Acts of the Board of Directors and the Management made and adopted since the previous annual meeting of stockholders on July 12, 2023 until May 27, 2024.

+The Chairman asked the Corporate Secretary briefly discuss the matter.